 After clicking on the “Create” button, it might take up to 10 minutes to create the portal So we have to wait till that time unless we are not getting the successful message “Portal created successfully”.

-Thus, in this article, we have learned the below with respect to various types of apps in the Power Apps platform:
+Thus, in this article, we have learned the following with respect to various types of apps in the Power Apps platform:

 - What is the Canvas app?

-- How to create a canvas app in PowerApps?
+- How do I create a canvas app in PowerApps?

-- How to create the model-driven app in PowerApps?
+- How do I create a model-driven app in PowerApps?

 - What is the model-driven app in PowerApps?

-- How to create a model-driven app in PowerApps?
+- How do I create a model-driven app in PowerApps?

-- Difference between canvas app and model-driven app in PowerApps
+- Difference between a canvas app and a model-driven app in PowerApps

 For the update on the PowerApps, you can refer to What is Power Apps?
 MSDN article.